Redesigning a publication for the premier civil rights organization

 We developed a bold, compelling design framework that strikes a balance between elegance and urgency, conveying the importance of the ACLU’s mission.
 Once we had a new framework in place, we tested its flexibility by guiding the design of four issues.
 We worked with the magazine’s editorial team, managing the art direction for each story and helping track editorial progress, schedules, and budgets.

-The ACLU also requested that our pool of contributing illustrators and photographers be representative of the diverse population that they act on behalf of, and we tailored our assignments accordingly, particularly for marginalized groups.
+The ACLU also requested that our pool of contributing illustrators and photographers be representative of the diverse population that it acts on behalf of, and we tailored our assignments accordingly, particularly for marginalized groups.
 “We considered how the identity and experience of the person behind the camera shapes the imagery and narrative,” says GDP Director of Photography Rosey Lakos.
 “This resulted in richer storytelling and more inclusivity.”

 CLICK IMAGE TO VIEW COLLECTION